Why choose Lemonade?

 Natural disasters and extreme weather such as: flooding, earthquakes, subsidence, and landslides are not covered.
 These types of events are generally not covered by most insurers.

-BTW, damage from less severe weather events such as lightning (including overvoltage due to lightning), windstorms, and hail are covered in your base policy.
+BTW, damage from less severe weather events such as lightning (including overvoltage due to lightning), windstorms, local heavy rainfall, and hail are covered in your base policy.

 How do I file a claim?